 The teacher will go through some of the tools which you can use in the platform, and then invite you for a demo class.
 Here the interviewer will pretend to be the student and you the teacher.
 This only lasts for a few minutes, and the purpose of this is to test how you deliver the class, so don’t focus too much on the timing.

 The mock class that I had was easier than other mock classes I’ve had with other online teaching companies.
-So for this reason, I recommend iTutor for anyone who wants to see if online teaching is for them.
+So for this reason, I recommend iTutor to anyone who wants to see if online teaching is for them.

-You get to look over the demo class teaching materials a few days before the interview, so you can practice and prepare a few props ( toys, cars, flash cards, etc.) Lastly remember to smile and have fun!
+You get to look over the demo class teaching materials a few days before the interview, so you can practice and prepare a few props ( toys, cars, flashcards, etc.) Lastly, remember to smile and have fun!